 About one in 5,000 children, almost always boys, are born with hemophilia, or low levels of a blood clotting factor.
 These low levels mean the blood doesn’t clot properly, so it can be hard to stop bleeding in children who have hemophilia.

 Newborns with hemophilia might bleed excessively after circumcision.
-“Toddlers and older children are more likely to have bleeding in their joints or muscles,” said Laurel Truscott, MD, assistant professor of pediatric hematology/oncology at Banner - University Medical Center Tucson.
+“Toddlers and older children are more likely to have bleeding in their joints or muscles,” said Laurel Truscott, MD, assistant professor of pediatric hematology/oncology with Banner Children's.

 If hemophilia isn’t diagnosed soon after birth, parents might spot signs of swelling, pain or tightness, often in the child’s knees, elbows or ankles.
 Or they might notice unexplained bruising caused by bleeding under the skin.
 Children may bleed after vaccinations or have frequent nosebleeds that are hard to control.